bytebase/bytebase.com-old/docs/use-bytebase/webhook-integration/project-webhook.md

 </hint-block>

-### Feishu
+### Feishu (Lark)

 [Official guide](https://www.feishu.cn/hc/zh-CN/articles/360024984973)

 <hint-block type="info">

-DingTalk allows to specify a list of keywords in the [security setting](https://www.feishu.cn/hc/zh-CN/articles/360024984973#lineguid-RahdJr) to protect webhook endpoint.
+Feishu (Lark) allows to specify a list of keywords in the [security setting](https://www.feishu.cn/hc/zh-CN/articles/360024984973#lineguid-RahdJr) to protect webhook endpoint.
 You can add "Bytebase" to that keyword list.

 </hint-block>